Finding and analyzing your market opportunity is an essential step in building a scalable startup.

 New products and services won’t succeed unless they add meaningful value to users — and those users are willing to pay for such value.
 Building a successful company requires understanding of your market: the ecosystem of people and companies experiencing some kind of problem that your offering can help solve.

-Your opportunity comes from identifying that problem and positioning yourself to be the solution.
+Your opportunity comes from identifying that problem and positioning your product to be the solution.

 - What Is Market Opportunity?